 The coati can be seen all over, but are especially known to hang out at a lot of beaches along the southern shore of the marine park, like at Palancar Beach, Nachii Cocom beach club, and at Punta Sur Eco Beach Park (see above).

-If you’re in Cozumel for a week, or even more, you might want to take a trip to the mainland at least once.
+If your family is in Cozumel for more than a few days, you might decide to take a ferry trip to the mainland at least once.
 Maybe just to see the Voladores in Playa del Carmen…or to go do some major shopping.

 For families with kids, one of the best reasons to cross over on the ferry to the “Riviera Maya” is the large theme park known as Xcaret.